darleybarreto/deep-reinforcement-learning/README.md

 ## Content
 This repo has the base algorithms and some games as well.
-At the moment, it contains only 2048.
+At the moment, it contains 2048 and Flappy Bird.

 ## Usage
 You must install numpy for running the algorithms.
 As for the games:
 1. 2048: install pyautogui
+2. Flappy Bird: install pyautogui, pygame, cv2, pytorch

 ## Contributing